 06 Sep A Guide to Horseback Riding for Beginners

 Riding a horse for the first time may seem intimidating.
 Especially if you haven’t grown up with regular access to large animals.
-At Mountain Creek Riding Stables, we specialize in helping new riders build confidence in the saddle.
+At Mountain Creek Riding Stable, we specialize in helping new riders build confidence in the saddle.
 Read on to learn the best horseback riding for beginners tips!

 Do your research and find horseback riding opportunities in your area